WELCOME HOME

 Brook Sanctuary wildlife – so many New Zealand native species to see!

 Tap or hover over the photo below to reveal Maori, English and the scientific names of Brook Sanctuary wildlife and plant species.
 How many native New Zealand species can you spot on your visit to the Brook Waimārama Sanctuary?
-Remember, to look at the small details such as fungi and mosses, small plants, flowers and the fruiting parts of plants and invertebrate creatures.
+Try taking a closer look at the smaller things like orchids, insects and lizards.

 If you’d learn more about some of the wildlife species living within the Sanctuary, then check out our endemic species information sheets on our education section, click here to view these.